 Government Policy and Treasury

-Federal Budget 2021 – R&D Tax Incentive Not Likely to be a Focus…(Hopefully)
+Federal Budget in March 2022 – R&D Tax Incentive is Again Not Likely to be a Focus…(Hopefully)

-In the belated federal Budget handed down in October 2020 (delayed due to COVID), reforms to the R&D Tax Incentive were a centrepiece.
-Leading up to the 2020 budget, the government was proposing substantial changes to the R&D Tax Incentive which were aimed at reducing the cost of the programme, but that had not yet been legislated as law.
-When the 2020 budget was announced, the government largely backed away from the unworkable changes in its R&D Tax Incentive reform […]
+The 2022 Federal Budget is due to be held in March 2022, which is earlier than the usual May timing, due to this year’s election.
+In the belated federal budget handed down in October 2020 (delayed due to COVID), reforms to the R&D Tax Incentive were a centrepiece.
+Leading up to the 2020 budget, the government was proposing substantial changes to the R&D Tax Incentive which were aimed at reducing the cost of the programme, but that had not yet […]

 Read More